jnirschl/titanic_dvc/README.md

 ### 1. Domain understanding/problem definition

+The first step any data science life cycle is to define the question and to understand the problem domain and prior knowledge.
+Given a well-formulated question, the team can specify the goal of the machine learning application (e.g., regression, classification, clustering, outlier detection) and how it will be measured, and which data sources will be needed.
+The scope of the project, key personnel, key milestones, and general project architecture/overview is specified in the Project Charter and iterated throughout the life of the project.
+A list of data sources which are available or need to be collected is specified in the table of data sources.
+Finally, the existing data is summarized in a data dictionary that describes the features, number of elements, non-null data, data type (e.g., nominal, ordinal, continuous), data range, as well as a table with key descriptive summary statistics.

+Deliverables Step 1:
-Project Charter:
+1. Project charter

-Problem definition: predict survival on the Kaggle Titanic dataset

-Dataset location: Kaggle

-Preferred tools and languages: SciKit-Learn, TensorFlow, HyperOpt; Python
+2. Table of data sources
+3. Data dictionary
+4. Summary table of raw dataset

 #### Downloading the dataset

 The script [make_dataset.py](src/data/make_dataset.py) will download the dataset from Kaggle, create a data dictionary, and summarize the dataset using [TableOne](https://pypi.org/project/tableone/).
-The key artifacts of this stage are the [raw training and testing datasets](data/raw), the [data_dictionary](reports/figures/data_dictionary.tex), and the [summary table](/reports/figures/table_one.tex).
+The key artifacts of this DVC stage are the [raw training and testing datasets](data/raw), the [data_dictionary](reports/figures/data_dictionary.tex), and the [summary table](/reports/figures/table_one.tex).